 On September 22, 2010, the REIT entered into an amended and restated loan agreement for a revolving term credit facility in the amount of \$60,000, which may be utilized to fund acquisitions of office, retail and industrial properties. \$5,000 of the credit facility may be used for general corporate purposes.
-The credit facility may be extended for an additional year at the REIT's option; if the option is not exercised, the credit facility matures on September 28, 2011.
+The credit facility was extended for an additional year and matures on September 28, 2012.
 Amounts drawn on the facility will bear interest at a floating rate equal to Canadian dollar bankers' acceptances with a term to maturity of 30 days, plus 3.30% per annum.
 The credit facility is secured by a first charge on Delta Centre, Grain Exchange Building, Johnston Terminal and Sears Centre.
-At June 30, 2011, the REIT had utilized \$37,900 (December 31, 2010, \$8,000) of the facility.
+At September 30, 2011, the REIT had utilized \$37,900 (December 31, 2010, \$8,000) of the facility.